gbasilveira/flows/flows-editor/README.md

 ### 🔧 Configuration System

-The editor accepts a comprehensive configuration object:
+The editor accepts a comprehensive configuration object that fully integrates with the flows library:

 ```typescript
 interface EditorConfig {